How to Choose a Padel Racket

 Core Material

-The core of a Padel racket cannot be seen, but it is usually made with either Foam (Polyethylene), or E.V.A.
+The core of a Padel racket, typically made of Foam (Polyethylene) or E.V.A.
 (Ethylene Vinyl Acetate).

 Impact Material